Skip to main content

 Rule 173-45-09 | Long-term care consumer guide: fees, invoices, and penalties.

-(1) From nursing facilities, ODA shall collect six hundred fifty dollars.
+(1) From each nursing facility, AGE shall collect six hundred fifty dollars.

-(2) From residential care facilities, ODA shall collect three hundred fifty dollars.
+(2) From each residential care facility, AGE shall collect three hundred fifty dollars.

-(B) Invoices: Annually, ODA shall provide each facility described in paragraphs (A)(1)(a) and (A)(1)(b) of this rule with an invoice requesting payment of the consumer guide fee.
-The invoice shall include all the following information:
+(B) Invoices: Annually, AGE shall provide each facility with an invoice requesting payment of the consumer guide fee.
+The invoice shall include the following information:

 (1) The time period covered by the invoice.